 <transportSender>elements in the axis2.xml file causes those transports to be loaded and activated during server startup.
 Therefore, you must include any dependency JARs required by those transport implementations in the server classpath to prevent the server from running into exceptions at startup.
 In addition to that, an inaccurate transport configuration (for example, a wrong parameter value) might cause the transport to be not enabled properly.

 In addition to the above, transport receivers can be configured globally using the

 <PRODUCT_HOME>/repository/conf/tomcat/catalina-server.xml file.
 The default HTTP/S configuration specified in the

 catalina-server.xml file is given below:

-Currently only the default servlet transports of Carbon can be configured using the
+At the moment, you can configure only the default servlet transports of WSO2 using